 Wittenberg professor Sarah Fortner and Springfield Stormwater Coordinator Sky Schelle, are working with students to develop rain gardens in the city and on campus.

 Wittenberg geology students and the city of Springfield have paired up to reduce pollution in area rivers and streams.
 The partnership is expected to save the city money and serve as a learning experience for students.

 Buck Creek cuts through the middle of Springfield.
 Trees line the banks and in the warmer months, kayaking and other activities are common recreation.
 But there’s a problem.
 During heavy rains, the sewage system gets overwhelmed.

-CareSource's offices in downtown Dayton.
-CareSource is among 12 insurance companies offering plans on the Ohio marketplace.
+CareSource offices in Dayton.
+CareSource is among 12 Ohio companies offering plans on the federal marketplace.

 Today is the last day to sign up for Affordable Care Act insurance if you want it to kick in by January 1, 2014, and while Healthcare.gov has gotten much easier to use, Ohio is still far short of its enrollment goals.

 We’re approaching an important deadline under the new federal health care law.
 In order to receive coverage by January 1st under the Affordable Care Act, also known as ObamaCare, Americans must enroll by this Monday.
 The deadline was extended after the federal exchange website experienced some highly-publicized problems.
 Health and Human Services Secretary Kathleen Sebelius says she understands the frustration that’s out there but encourages people to give the site another try.

 A map from the EPA shows the boundaries of the current investigation in Riverside: Hypathia Avenue on the east, Rohrer Boulevard on the west, Guernsey Dell and Minnesota Avenues on the north and Valley Pike Street on the south.

 Credit USEPA Region V